 - XYZ ETF does not sell ETF shares directly to the public.
 Instead, Authorized Participants (chiefly big banks and broker-dealers operating under MTM 475 elections) “create” blocks of ETF shares in the “primary market” by assembling a basket of securities representing the target portfolio and delivering it to the ETF custodian in return for ETF shares representing the basket.
 Authorized Participants then sell these ETF shares in the “secondary market” to retail investors, such as your grandma.
 Similarly, Authorized Participants may “redeem” blocks of ETF shares in the primary market, by turning in a block of ETF shares to the custodian, and receiving the underlying basket of securities in return.
 In both the create and redeem process, the exchange of ETF shares for individual shares in the basket are “in-kind,” meaning it is a stock-for-stock transaction.
 Here is where the magic starts, because stock-for-stock transactions are tax-free.

 - XYZ ETF receives creation and redemption requests throughout the year.
-Creation and redemption requests occur from “market makers” in the ETF, who manage an inventory of ETF shares that can be sold down into the secondary market, or are may be conducted by institutional investors who would prefer to avoid trading the ETF’s secondary market shares, where liquidity is worse.
+Creation and redemption requests occur from “market makers” in the ETF want to exchange stock shares for ETF shares, or vice versa.
 When a creation request comes in, the stock lots that the ETF receives have mark-to-market basis, just as with mutual funds.
 However, when a redemption comes in, recall that the ETF manager does not sell stock and send the Authorized Participant cash, but follows the in-kind redemption process described above, but in a very specific way: the manager carefully selects the lowest basis tax lots and delivers them to fulfill the redemption request.
 These stock-for-stock transactions in the primary market, being tax-free, are essentially eliminating any low basis stock from the portfolio basket without a tax effect.
 In this way, the tax-basis on the securities held by the ETF can be averaged up towards the mark to market value of the portfolio over time, by consistently booting out low-basis stock and taking in current market basis.
 This redemption process can occur in a static portfolio that is not changing.
 Thus, when the time comes for XYZ ETF to rebalance, the tax consequences will be minimal because the ETF has been managing its basis up throughout the year.
 XYZ ETF is protecting wealth by systematically eliminating or reducing the tax liability of the underlying basket.
 At the end of the year, XYZ ETF sends out a Form 1099 that details the overall tax due on gains within the portfolio, but magically there is a $0 in the taxes-due column, even though the portfolio has been trading throughout the year.
 Also, the AP, who is a securities dealer, is subject to mark to market accounting rules — so they aren’t negatively affected by receiving a low basis security — their basis is the market value upon receipt.

 - ABC mutual fund could theoretically minimize taxes via in-kind redemption rules, but they don’t (why they don’t is a subject for another blog post).
 If ABC wants to rebalance, they sell stock, incurring a distributable tax liability, and buy their new portfolio.
 The series of taxable gains, generated through trading activity at rebalancing times, accrues cumulatively as a tax liability for ABC and is reported on ABC’s Form 1099 at the end of the year.
 Wham.
 The investor receives this tax bill at the end of the year, and he must pay it.
 ABC mutual fund is destroying wealth via tax inefficient rebalancing.
 Sure, the investor gets a step-up in basis, but they aren’t able to compound on the capital they just sent to Uncle Sam!